inkVerb/VIP/401/Lesson-09.md

 echo "No variable, simply stating \"true\""
 # Simple test: true
+true && echo "And is true."
 true && echo "And/Or is true." || echo "And/Or is false."
-true && echo "And is true."
+true && echo "And/Or is true." || echo "And/Or is false." && echo "Last also true."
 true || echo "Or is false."

 echo "No variable, simply stating \"false\""
 # Same simple test: false
+false && echo "And is true."
 false && echo "And/Or is true." || echo "And/Or is false."
-false && echo "And is true."
+false && echo "And/Or is true." || echo "And/Or is false." && echo "Last also true."
 false || echo "Or is false."

 ```